foyzulkarim/mern-video-streaming/README.md

 You can now access the application at http://localhost:3000.

+## Contributing to MERN Video Streaming

+MERN Video Streaming is an open-source project and we welcome contributions from the community.
+If you would like to contribute to the project, please refer to the `CONTRIBUTING.md` file for guidelines.

+## License

+MERN Video Streaming is licensed under the MIT License.
+Please see the `LICENSE` file for more information.

 ## Note

 Before running the above commands, make sure that you have Docker and Node.js installed on your machine.

 This readme file is not finished yet.
 I will update it as I go along with the project.
 Thanks.